garengh4/weddingapp-java-2/README.md

 ******Overview:******
 In this project, users are able to register, create, update and delete data from the database through valid API requests.
-By adhering strictly to object-oriented principles, all classes and objects are abstracted, encapsulated, polymorphed and inherited.
-This allows for good maintainable code that can be easily edited down the road if need be.
+By adhering strictly to object-oriented principles, all classes and objects in this project shall be abstracted, encapsulated, polymorphed and inherited.
+This allow for both good maintainable code that can be edited down the road and also proper security so irrelevant data will not be leaked.

 ******Language Involved:******
 Java, SQL